 Proposition 5 shows that $w_f^$ is decreasing in R, that is, fund outflows gradually increase as economic fundamentals deteriorate.
-Intuitively, late agents do not redeem when fundamentals are high $(R \ge 1)$ , because $NAV_2$ is always higher than $NAV_1$ in this case as shown by Proposition 4.
-When R falls below the pre-mature project value 1, late agents are better off to redeem at t = 1 because the long-term fundamentals only fully materializes at t = 2 and cannot be fully reflected in the short-term t-1 value of the project unless liquidation happens.
-At the same time, as more late households redeem, $NAV_1$ decreases by incorporating the resulting liquidation costs and the storage efficiency also declines, mitigating late households' incentive to redeem.
-Taken together, late agents redeem more when and only when R falls continuously, leading to the decreasing relationship between outflows and fundamentals, i.e., the flows-to-fundamentals relationship.
+Intuitively, late agents do not redeem when fundamentals are high $(R \ge 1)$ because $NAV_2$ is always higher than $NAV_1$ in this case as shown by Proposition 4.
+When R falls below the premature project value of 1, late agents are better off to redeem at t=1 because the long-term fundamentals only fully materialize at t=2 and are not yet fully reflected in the short-term t-1 value of the project.
+At the same time, as more late households redeem, $NAV_1$ decreases by incorporating the resulting liquidation costs, and the storage efficiency also declines, which mitigate late households' incentive to redeem.
+Taken together, late agents redeem more when and only when R falls continuously, leading to the negative relationship between outflows and fundamentals, i.e., the flows-to-fundamentals relationship.
 Combined with inequality (2.12) in Proposition 3, the flows-to-fundamentals relationship implies that the fund provides a lower contract payment $c{f,1}^(R)$ at t=1 as R declines.

-On important observation from Proposition 5 is that equilibrium redemption decisions are directly and continuously linked to the economic fundamentals R. In contrast, for a bank, withdrawal decisions are indirectly and discontinuously linked to fundamentals, which serve as a coordination device for bank runs as in Proposition 1.
-Therefore, fund equity is subject to a different constraint in liquidity provision than the panic runs that banks are exposed to.
-For equity, changes in economic fundamentals are continuously reflected in the $NAV_1$ , whereas for debt, a fixed payment is promised so that agents are insulated against fluctuations in fundamentals unless in default.
+One important observation from Proposition 5 is that equilibrium redemption decisions at funds are directly and continuously linked to the economic fundamentals R. In contrast, for a bank, withdrawal decisions are indirectly and discontinuously linked to fundamentals, which serve as a coordination device for bank runs as in Proposition 1.
+Therefore, fund equity is subject to a different constraint in liquidity provision than panic runs.
+For equity, changes in economic fundamentals are continuously reflected in the $NAV_1$ , whereas for debt, a fixed payment is promised so that agents are insulated against fluctuations in fundamentals unless in bank runs.